JedS6391/LGP/docs/source/guide/problem.rst

 - Fitness Function
 - Registered Modules

-It may be noticed that these are the same components required to build an ``Environment``.
-This is no coincidence as the next step of filling out a problem's skeleton is to implement a method to initialise an environment for that problem.
-This functionality is provided by the ``initialiseEnvironment()`` method.
+It may be noticed that these are essentially the components required to build an ``Environment``.
+This is no coincidence, as the next step of filling out a problem's skeleton is to implement a method to initialise an environment for that problem --- provided by the ``initialiseEnvironment()`` method.

 Following that, a model for the problem should be defined and initialised using the ``initialiseModel()`` method.
-This method should build a model around the environment initialised previously.
+This method should build an EA around the environment initialised previously.

 Finally, a method for solving the problem can be defined.
 This functionality can use the environment and model of the problem to search for solutions.
 The return value of the method is left open so that the solution can be adapted for the problem as necessary.
 The ``solve()`` method contains the skeleton necessary for implementing this final part of the problem.
+For example, one could save results directly to a file or perform analysis of the results to produce plots.

 .. note:: It must be ensured that the environment built provides all the components that the evolution model requires.
 Because the model has complete access to the environment, it can make use of any component the environment is aware of.

 Solution
 --------

 A ``Solution`` to a problem is left as open as possible to allow for arbitrarily complex solutions.
-In general, a solution will contain the result of a prediction using the model trained for the problem, but there are situations where it makes sense to return multiple predictions, or statistics.
+In general, a solution will contain the result of a prediction using the model trained for the problem, but there are situations where it makes sense to return multiple predictions or statistics.

 Example
 -------